makersacademy/acebook-rails-template/README.md

 * Currently there is an unexpected terminal output when test are run
 * Adding a test for minimun code coverage
 * Looking into code climate
-* Further edits to the rubocop file
+* Further edits to the rubocop file - currently 7 offences in master

 REQUIRED INSTRUCTIONS: